13 Baked Dog Treats That Are Healthier Than Most Store-Bought Bags

 Rolling & Cutting These Little Beauties

-Preheat your oven to 350°F. Mix the dry ingredients first, then add the wet ones and work everything into a firm dough — not sticky, not crumbly.
-I always chill mine for 15 minutes before rolling.
-It makes everything easier.
+Heat your oven to 350F.
+Combine the dry ingredients first, then the wet ones and stir to combine.
+At this point, the dough should be firm but not sticky or crumbly.
+I always like to chill the dough for 15 minutes before rolling.
+It makes everything easier!

 Bake for 18-20 minutes until firm.
-Cool completely before giving one to your girl.
+Allow to cool completely before giving one to your girl.

-The best part: buckwheat is naturally grain-free and high in protein — so she gets a treat that actually supports her joints and energy.
+The best part: I gave her a treat that is naturally grain-free and high in protein to support her joints and energy.

-If you love making things from scratch for her, these homemade 2 ingredient dog treats are a great starting point for beginners.
+If you love making things from scratch for her, these homemade 2 ingredient dog treats are a great place to start!

-Store in an airtight container for up to 2 weeks, or freeze a batch.
+Store tightly covered in an airtight container up to 2 weeks or freeze.

 Prep Time: 20 min | Cook Time: 20 min | Serving Size: ~30 small cookies